mozilla/build-fwunit/docs/testing.rst

         :param src: source IPs
         :param dst: destination IPs
-        :param app: application
+        :param apps: application names
+        :type apps: list or string

-        Assert that application traffic is denied from any given source IP to any given destination IP.
+        Assert that traffic is denied from any given source IP to any given destination IP for all given applications.

-    .. py:method:: assertPermits(src, dst, app)
+    .. py:method:: assertPermits(src, dst, apps)

         :param src: source IPs
         :param dst: destination IPs
-        :param app: application
+        :param apps: application names
+        :type apps: list or string

-        Assert that application traffic is allowed from any given source IP to any given destination IP.
+        Assert that all given applications are allowed from any given source IP to any given destination IP.

     Note that ``assertDenies`` and ``assertPermits`` are not quite opposites: if application traffic is allowed between some IP pairs, but denied between others, then both methods will raise ``AssertionError``.